 Conversely, when you find it difficult to name something, it might be the case that the thing just has multiple responsibilities.
 The solution to this problem is simple: split the concept up into parts that each have a single and well-defined responsibility and name each part after that responsibility.
 The resulting code will be more understandable and, as an added bonus, more reusable.

 I’m not saying that finding good names for something is easy here.
 It may very well be one of the hardest parts of a developer’s job.
 Literally dozens of books have been written on the topic of “naming things”.

-Now, I know the developer probably wasn’t trying to screw over her colleagues when she wrote the code from the example.
-She was just doing her job, had some working code at the end of the day, checked it in and never looked back.
+Now, I know the developer probably wasn’t trying to screw over their colleagues when they wrote the code from the example.
+They were just doing their job, had some working code at the end of the day, checked it in and never looked back.

-I do know that if she had taken the time to reread her code from the perspective of its readers, i.e. her colleagues (and her future self), the names would have turned out to be much more meaningful.
+I do know that if they had taken the time to reread their code from the perspective of its readers, i.e. their colleagues (and their future self), the names would have turned out to be much more meaningful.
 Writing stuff from the perspective of the reader is considered basic knowledge among writers, but it seems that sometimes developers forget that they are not writing code for the sole purpose of being interpreted by a machine.

 In the example we only talked about variable names.
 Of course, this principle applies to every concept you dream up, be it a module, a class, a method, a variable or even the condition of an if-statement.

 Next time when you are about to check in your code, take a moment to reread it from the perspective of someone that has never seen it.
 Is the code self-explanatory?
 Does it tell a coherent story that does not require criss-crossing through the code?
 Put in an effort to make your code as clear as possible.
 You will save your colleagues and your future self a lot of time and frustration.

 - Much of this discussion traces back to what Robert Martin wrote in his Clean Code book.
 If you managed to make it this far in this post you should definitely check it out.